element-hq/element-web/README.md

 1. Follow the instructions in 'Building From Source' above, but run `yarn build` instead of `yarn dist` (since we don't need the tarball).
-2. Install electron and run it:
+2. Install Electron and run it:

    ```bash
    yarn electron
    ```

-To build packages, use electron-builder.
+To build packages, use `electron-builder`.
 This is configured to output:
  * `dmg` + `zip` for macOS
  * `exe` + `nupkg` for Windows
  * `deb` for Linux